thangl3/QuickBookSoap2Rest/README.md

 # QuickBookSoap2Rest

-A simple library written by C# ASP .NetCore web API application that communicates with QuickBooks via QBWebConnector
+A simple library was written by C# ASP.Net Core web API application supported communicates with QBWebConnector (of QuickBooks)

 ## Installation